Rohit6094/SPP-ML/README.md

 Open a pull request.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

 Contact

-For questions or support, please open an issue on the GitHub repository or contact the maintainer at your.email@example.com.
+For questions or support, please open an issue on the GitHub repository or contact the maintainer at neurohit223@gmail.com

 Acknowledgments